NAB’s Monday Deadline: National Australia Bank’s $1.8 Billion Capital Push Comes Due

 MELBOURNE, May 11, 2026, 00:01 AEST

-Chief Executive Andrew Irvine told media the bank had taken “a prudent approach” to its balance sheet, adding: “It’s very hard to forecast in these times.”
-He said customers were dealing with higher fuel costs, supply disruptions, inflation and elevated interest rates.
+Chief Executive Andrew Irvine told media the bank has adopted “a prudent approach” to its balance sheet.
+“It’s very hard to forecast in these times,” he added.
+Customers, he said, are facing higher fuel costs, supply disruptions, inflation, and elevated interest rates.

-Commonwealth Bank of Australia economists expect rates to remain on hold for the rest of 2026, but CBA Head of Australian Economics Belinda Allen said “a further rate hike cannot be ruled out.”
-That is the live risk for NAB’s mortgage and small-business customers, and for bank investors who had grown used to cleaner credit trends.
+Economists at Commonwealth Bank of Australia see rates staying steady through the rest of 2026, though CBA Head of Australian Economics Belinda Allen cautioned that “a further rate hike cannot be ruled out.”
+For NAB’s mortgage and small-business borrowers, that’s the main risk right now—also a concern for bank investors who’d gotten comfortable with smoother credit trends.
 CommBank

 Stock Market Today